EssentialGG/Elementa/docs/components.md

 ```

 Note that we also have to provide a component to serve as the clickable open/close button of the tree -- which we call
-the [TreeArrowComponent](../src/main/kotlin/club/sk1er/elementa/components/TreeView.kt) -- in the method
+the [TreeArrowComponent](../src/main/kotlin/club/sk1er/elementa/components/TreeListComponent.kt) -- in the method
 `getArrowComponent`.
 A `TreeArrowComponent` is simply a component with two abstract functions: `open` and `close`, which
 are called when the user changes the state of that particular `TreeNode`.
 This is important for showing the user which
 nodes are expanded and which nodes are not.
 Note that no arrow component will be rendered if a node has no children

-Now that we have a node class, let's create a `TreeView`.
+Now that we have a node class, let's create a `TreeListComponent`.
 We provide a Kotlin DSL for creating a Node structure easily:

 ```kotlin
 val rootNode = TextNode("root node").withChildren {